ladaedu/oci-terraform-intro/README.md

         done | grep name
         ```

-- or get LB IP address from console UI (Networking/Load Balancers), and test it in browser - and reloads.
+- or get LB IP address from console UI (Networking/Load Balancers), and test it in browser - and reload the page several time so you can see that web servers are changed in round-robin fashion.

 ## Terratest